ActivityWatch/docs/src/importers.rst

 Importers
 =========

-ActivityWatch can't track everything, so sometimes you might want to import data into ActivityWatch from another source.
+ActivityWatch can't track everything, so sometimes you might want to import data from another source.

-There aren't many yet, but here are some attempts:

 - :gh-aw:`aw-import-ical`, supports importing from ``.ical`` files or syncing with Google Calendar.
 - :gh-aw:`aw-importer-smartertime`, imports from `smartertime`_ (Android time tracker).